xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 PgBouncer is a PostgreSQL connection pooler.
 You can connect any target application to PgBouncer as if it were a PostgreSQL server.
 PgBouncer then either creates a connection to the actual server, or reuses one of its existing connections.

-Using PgBounce lowers the performance impact of opening new connections to PostgreSQL.
+Using PgBouncer lowers the performance impact of opening new connections to PostgreSQL.

 ## Configure PgBouncer